Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 Savings, Credit or Other Extra Features

-A business overdraft facility is available.
+You can apply for a business overdraft facility.
 We did not confirm exact limits or rates from Co-op’s published materials.
 Check co-operativebank.co.uk before applying for a facility.

 Set up an overdraft facility before your cash flow needs it.
 Applying under pressure is harder than establishing it when trading is stable.